JSLibraryDirectory/webiny-js/packages/webiny-client-ui-material/src/Input/README.md

 # Input

-An Input component is commonly used inside a `<Form>` component which which provides value, onChange callback, validation, etc.
+An Input component is commonly used inside a `<Form>` component which provides value, onChange callback, validation, etc.
 You can use it outside of a `<Form>` component, but then you have to handle value changes and validation (if any) on your own.

 ## Installation